LauraCornei/ProiectIP/README.md

 ### GET

-Returns for <customer_id> the name of the restaurant that matches <restaurant_prefix> based on different criteria such as the number of reviews/orders received.
+Returns for <customer_id> the name of the restaurant that matches <restaurant_prefix> based on different criteria such as the number of reviews/orders that have been received.

 **URL parameters**: